japila-books/spark-sql-internals/docs/hive/HiveClient.md

   partialSpec: Option[TablePartitionSpec] = None): Seq[CatalogTablePartition]
 ----

-Returns the <<spark-sql-CatalogTablePartition.md#, CatalogTablePartition>> of a table
+Returns the [CatalogTablePartition](../CatalogTablePartition.md) of a table

 Used exclusively when `HiveExternalCatalog` is requested to [list the partitions of a table](HiveExternalCatalog.md#listPartitions)